Herb Spotlight: Red Clover

 Although this herb is extremely supportive of women’s reproductive organs, it also has excellent therapeutic properties for men!
 Compounds within red clover have been found to block certain enzymes that cause prostate growth.

-Our Sensual Healing blend is a therapeutic formulary targeting and supporting healthy reproductive organs.
+From our previous line, the Sensual Healing blend was a therapeutic formulary targeting and supporting healthy reproductive organs.
 This is an excellent ally for cramps, menstrual irregularities, mood swings, and libido support.
 With the support of maca, damiana, rosehips and raspberry leaf, the Sensual Healing blend brings together these herbal properties and cannabis to support the body’s sex organs and their full expression.

 We are constantly in awe of the plant world and are excited to share our knowledge on the subject.
 Tune in over the coming weeks for more herb spotlight posts as we continue to dive into the various herbs we use in our tincture formularies.
 Get the weekly updates on Tincture Thursdays!